 Click the question to expand answer.

-Electronic copies of almost every form are available under Academic Documents.
-Paper copies are also available in the registrar’s office in the lower level of the seminary’s administration building.
+Electronic copies of almost every form are available under the Registrar's office downloads.
+Paper copies are also available in the Registrar's office in the Sandberg building.

 The overall seminary policy is that students must maintain a cumulative average of at least 2.0.
 However, individual degree programs may require a higher GPA to remain in their programs.
 Students who are below the required GPA for either the seminary or an individual degree program will be placed on academic probation and will be in danger of dismissal.
 Be aware that the university financial aid requirements may be higher than the seminary requirements, meaning that you may be allowed to take classes, but you might not receive financial assistance to do so based on your GPA.